Paw-fect Pooch Packages

-Paw-fect Pooch Packages

 Fuzzy Dog Bakery produces homemade, non-artificial treats to satisfy even the fussiest of canines.

 Ice cream isn't just for humans!
 Frozzys for Dogs is a lickable frozen yogurt, lactose free and comes in four flavours.
-Sold in Staithes at Betsy & Bo who specialise in traditional sweets, and Cobbles, a newly opened café and gift shop.
+Sold in Staithes at Betsy & Bo who specialise in traditional sweets, and Cobbles, selling fudge, ice cream, and unique gifts.

 Wags & Whiskers Pet Boutique in Saltburn offers a range of luxury treats for dogs, including beef suppers and bow ties.
 Their sister store, Canine Café is just half an hour away and serves up woofins and tea - as well as a menu for owners too!

 - North York Moors Coast